 Virgin Money Half Price Hut

 The Virgin Money Half Price Hut is located on the Mound Precinct and is a great place to grab a bargain with thousands of half price tickets available.
-The half price hut will be open for collections and sales from 08 - 27 August 2018.
+Opening dates and times for 2019 will be available here once confirmed.

 Tips & tricks